-The best fall planting date depends mostly on where you live.
-When planting garlic in the fall, your goal is to have the cloves develop as much root growth as possible before winter, without having the clove sprouting and showing green top growth.
+The best fall planting date for garlic depends mostly on where you live.
+Your goal is to have the cloves develop as much root growth as possible before winter, without having the clove sprouting and showing green top growth.
 This means that the date of planting can range from mid-September to as late as the end of November depending on where you live and how long you want your cloves to settle in before winter.

 On our farm, we like to start planting our garlic the last week of September and try to finish by about October 15th.
-In our region, this means that the early stuff has lots of time to form a large root mass, and the later plantings still have time to put down at least some roots before winter.
+In our region, this means that the early planted garlic cloves have lots of time to develop large root masses, and the later plantings still have enough time to at least establish some roots before winter.

-On our farm, we plant all our garlic by hand with the tips pointed perfectly straight up.
-This gives us good strong emergence in spring and nicely formed bulbs in the fall.
-On occasion, if pressed by time or weather, we have planted some bulbs on their side or slightly crooked and have found the majority of them still formed nicely.
+For many years on our farm, we planted all our garlic by hand with the tips pointed perfectly straight up.
+This resulted in good strong emergence in spring and nicely formed bulbs in the fall.
+As our operation has grown, we have started to plant more cloves on their sides and have found the majority of them still form very nice bulbs.

-Garlic cloves are generally planted anywhere from 1" to 3" inches deep.
-Some growers plant deeper than 3" inches, however this only works well in very sandy dry soils.
-Generally any deeper than 3" is excessive and will force the garlic cloves to use valuable energy when emerging from the soil and can limit the size of the harvested bulbs due to the force of the soil pushing down on the bulbs while growing.
+Garlic cloves can be planted anywhere from 1" to 3" inches deep.
+Some growers plant deeper than 3" inches, however this only works well in sandy soils that drain very well.
+Generally any deeper than 3" is excessive and will force the garlic cloves to use valuable energy when emerging from the soil, limiting the size of the harvested bulbs due to the force of the soil pushing down on the bulbs while growing.

 How deep you choose to plant your cloves will depend on a couple factors.
 One is the type of soil you have and how well it drains.
 In poorly draining soils like clay, or regions that generally receive high amounts of rain, planting deeper than 1" or 2" can cause the garlic to rot over winter, in spring or during wet periods.
 In sandy or very well drained soil, planting less than 2" or 3" can lead to drought stress during dry periods.